DeepakShah-18/FAQ-in-SQL-Interviews/README.md

 # FAQ-in-SQL-Interviews
-These are the frequently asked questions in SQL interviews where we can get the same result by using different type of queries.
+**These are the frequently asked questions in SQL interviews where we can get the same result by using different type of queries.**

+---

 Create Table Employees
 (EmpID INT Primary Key,
 Emp_Name Varchar(50),
 Salary Decimal(10,2),